Department of Fire Prevention

 The Department of Fire Prevention is a multi-task department serving the Township of Mahwah.
 In addition to conducting fire code inspections at commercial locations, Fire Prevention also provides public fire safety education programs.

-Check out the Public Education Sites tab for documents related day-to-day routines and updated product information.
+Check out the Public Education Links and the Documents tab for web sites and documents related to day-to-day routines and updated product information.

 Outdoor Recreational fires vs Open burning

 As the weather gets nicer and outdoor activities pick up, we are asked about the difference between fire pits and outdoor burning.
 The main difference is you can safely have an outdoor fire in an approved device and away from combustible materials.
 Outdoor burning of brush, leaves and other similar growth is prohibited, unless you have a permit from the NJ State Forest Fire Service and the Fire Official.
-You cannot burn brush, leaves and green growth in the approved device for recreation, this is limited to sawn wood that you would use in the fireplace.
+You cannot burn brush, leaves and green growth in an approved device for recreation which is limited to sawn wood that would be used in a fireplace.
 Refer to the link on our public education site or here.

 Tent and Membrane structures for use with outside dining rules

-From April 1 thru November 30, all tents and membrane structures require a permit for any tent that is 900 square feet or larger.
-Tent specifications need to be submitted to the this office for review and an inspection will be required prior to issuance of the permit and before it can be used.
+From April 1 thru November 30, all tents and membrane structures require a permit for any tent that is 900 square feet or larger or if one side of the tent measures 40 or more feet in one direction.
+Tent specifications need to be submitted to this office for review and an inspection will be required prior to issuance of the permit and before it can be used.
+If lighting will be used in conjunction with the tent, an electrical permit may be required per the UCC N.J.A.C.
+5:23-2.14.
 From December 1 thru March 31, the tent and membrane structures fall under the Uniform Construction Code and the Building Department and their permit process.

 For further information, please contact the Department of Fire Prevention during normal office hours Monday through Friday, 7 am to 3 pm.